kmkamilkhel/Ecological-Informatics/ReadMe.md

   - Superior Cool Zone (Tier-3): Z-score < -2.58, p-value < 0.01
   - Superior Hot Zone (Tier-3): Z-score > 2.58, p-value < 0.01
   ```
+- **Trend Analysis:**
+  - Histograms, scatter plots, and boxplots are used for visualization.

 ## How to Use
-1. Clone this repository or copy the scripts into the GEE Code Editor.
+1. Clone this repository or copy the scripts into the GEE Code Editor and RStudio.
 2. Modify the `cities` object to include your regions of interest.
 3. Run the scripts sequentially:
    - `landsat_data_download.js`
    - `lst_calculation_code.js`
    - `urban_heat_island_analysis.js`
-4. Perform hotspot analysis using **ArcGIS Pro**.
+   - Perform hotspot analysis using **ArcGIS Pro**.
+   - `trend_analysis.R` in RStudio.
-5. Access the exported GeoTIFF files and shapefiles in the respective folders in Google Drive.
+4. Access the exported GeoTIFF files, shapefiles, and CSV results in the respective folders.

 ## Example Results
 ### Islamabad